axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 **Note:** Never mix prefixes, the general rule is `.prefix-block__element--modifier`.
 States must include their corrisponding block, like `.is|has-block-state`.

+### JS

+To facilitate custom non-webcomponent integrations we stick to adaptive implementations of interactive JS code, i.e. we consider Web-Components barely as another DOM-Selector layer and pass those DOM-nodes to concrete implementations hosted within the `js/` sub folder.
+Which could the be called any DOM-Selecting utility like `jQuery`, `document.querySelector`, you name it.

 ## Scaffolding

 To help you adding new components fast, we provide an interactive CLI command for scaffolding new components - just follow the instructions by running: